ychalier/fftools/README.md

 Tool | Description
 ---- | -----------
-BlendF | Blend frames of a video
+Batch | FFmpeg wrapper for apply commands in batches BlendF | Blend frames of a video
 BlendI | Extract frames from a video and merge them into a single photo BlendV | Blend multiple videos into one